csstree/stylelint-validator/README.md

 A [stylelint](http://stylelint.io/) plugin based on [csstree](https://github.com/csstree/csstree) to examinate CSS syntax.
 It examinates at-rules and declaration values to match W3C specs and browsers extensions.
 It might be extended in future to validate other parts of CSS.

 > ⚠️ Warning ⚠️: The plugin is designed to validate CSS syntax only.
 However `stylelint` may be configured to use for other syntaxes like Less or Sass.
-In this case, the plugin avoids examination of expressions containing non-standard syntax.
+In this case, the plugin avoids examination of expressions containing non-standard syntax, but you need specify which preprocessor is used with the [`syntaxExtensions`](#syntaxextensions) option.

 ## Install